Robert C. Patterson

-Robert C. "Emma" Patterson was a college football player and coach.
+Robert Clendening "Emma" Patterson (May 11, 1883 - October 7, 1952) was a college football player, coach, and attorney.
+He moved to Houston, where he was a member of the firm of Fouts, Amerson, Patterson, & Moore.
+He then practiced law as a solo practitioner.

 Vanderbilt University

 He was a prominent center for Dan McGugin's Vanderbilt Commodores of Vanderbilt University from 1903 to 1905.

 1904

 Patterson played in McGugin's first year of 1904.

 1905

 He was selected All-Southern in 1905.

 Coaching

 He coached at the Georgia Military Academy, and in 1908 returned as an assistant to Vanderbilt.